If you’re serious about cooking oil then you NEED to know about the major 3 types of oil processing methods.

 Cold pressing is the method of oil extraction from oil seeds which may include sesame seed, sunflower seeds, canola, coconut or groundnut without really using heat to extract as that may degrade the oil’s flavor and nutritional quality on the process.

-Cold pressing method is the process involving crushing seeds or nuts and forcing out the oil through pressure.
+This is the process involving crushing seeds or nuts and forcing out the oil through pressure.

 I have heard of blended oil (a mixture of multiple oils in the same plastic bottle container).
 But a few months ago, that was the first time I was hearing of cold pressed oils.